 \section{Introduction}

 The top quark plays a crucial role in electroweak symmetry breaking and serves as a natural probe for new physics beyond the Standard Model (BSM).
 Despite extensive studies of its production and decay properties at the Large Hadron Collider (LHC), many of its characteristics remain unexplored, particularly in the context of flavor-changing neutral currents (FCNCs).
-In the SM, the FCNC decays of the type $t\to q X$ (with $X=h,Z,\gamma,g$) are highly suppressed due to the Glashow-Iliopoulos-Maiani (GIM) mechanism, with branching ratios predicted to be well below $\mathcal O(10^{-10})$~\cite{Aguilar-Saavedra:2004mfd, Altmannshofer:2019ogm}, several orders of magnitude below the current LHC limits and the expected ultimate LHC reach~\cite{ATLAS:2024kxj}.
+In the SM, the FCNC decays of the type $t\to q X$ (with $X=h,Z,\gamma,g$) are highly suppressed due to the Glashow-Iliopoulos-Maiani (GIM) mechanism, with branching ratios predicted to be well below $\mathcal O(10^{-10})$~\cite{Aguilar-Saavedra:2004mfd, Altmannshofer:2019ogm, Balaji:2020qjg}, several orders of magnitude below the current LHC limits and the expected ultimate LHC reach~\cite{ATLAS:2024kxj}.
 Therefore, the observation of flavor-changing top decays would be an unambiguous sign of new physics.
 Many UV models can predict the enhancement of these branching ratios at levels that are accessible in experiment.

-If new physics is too heavy to be produced on-shell, it can still leave experimental imprints that can be described by the framework of an effective field theory (EFT) (see e.g.~\cite{Drobnak:2008br, Durieux:2014xla, Forslund:2018qcp, Chala:2018agk, Shi:2019epw, Afik:2021jjh, Altmannshofer:2023bfk} for the study of top FCNCs in the EFT context and~\cite{Bahl:2023xkw, Cremer:2023gne, Bradshaw:2023wco, Frank:2023fkc} for other recent work on top FCNCs).
+If new physics is too heavy to be produced on-shell, it can still leave experimental imprints that can be described by the framework of an effective field theory (EFT) (see e.g.~\cite{Drobnak:2008br, Durieux:2014xla, Forslund:2018qcp, Chala:2018agk, Shi:2019epw, Afik:2021jjh, Altmannshofer:2023bfk} for the study of top FCNCs in the EFT context and~\cite{Bahl:2023xkw, Cremer:2023gne, Bradshaw:2023wco, Frank:2023fkc, Jueid:2024cge} for other recent work on top FCNCs).
 Interestingly, the Wilson coefficients that appear in the EFT Lagrangian are constrained not only by data, but also by theoretical arguments based on unitarity, locality, and analyticity \cite{Adams:2006sv}.
-The authors of~\cite{Remmen:2020uze} applied these arguments to an EFT that contains four-fermion operators finding that the Wilson coefficients are subject to ``sum rule'' relations (see also~\cite{Bellazzini:2016xrt, Remmen:2020vts, Gu:2020thj, Davighi:2021osh, Azatov:2021ygj, Zhang:2021eeo, Remmen:2022orj} for related work).
-In particular, certain flavor-violating dimension six four-fermion operators are upper bounded by combinations of the Wilson coefficients of flavor-conserving operators.
-The bounds are valid under a small set of assumptions, i.e., (1) the UV scale of the higher-dimensional operators far exceeds SM fermion masses, (2) the UV theory is Lorentz invariant, unitary, and local; (3) the UV theory sufficiently improves the scaling of the forward four-fermion scattering amplitude at large Mandelstam variable, $s$, in order to avoid poles at infinity; (4) the UV theory is dominated by either scalars or vectors~\cite{Remmen:2020uze}.